akash5474/workbox_ex/Readme.md

 2. Refresh the page

-### Workarounds

-Add `templatedUrls: '/'` to `GenerateSW` config options (currently commented in `webpack.config.js`)

-or

-Manually edit the entry for the generated index.html in the precache-manifest file from `"url": "/static/app/index.html"` to `"url": "/"`
+`webpack.config.js` has two configurations.
+The first config does not cache html generated server side.
+The second config can not update the revision the in preache-manifest for `"url": "/"` entry if webpack assets' hash changes.